tonnycse/PerformanceTesting-OrangeHRM/README.md

 ## How to make Reports

-- Save the .jmx file in bin foulder
+- Save the .jmx file in bin folder
 - Create a report folder
 - Open with JMeter
 - Run Command: